• Skip to primary navigation

 Notes

-• This recipe makes approximately 750ml of jam, which is enough to fill 3 small mason jars.
+• Yield: This recipe makes approximately 750 ml of jam, enough to fill 3 small mason jars.

-• Please note that this is NOT shelf stable jam as it is not being canned properly.
-Store in the fridge for up to 3 weeks or in the freezer for 3-6 months.
+• Storage: This is not shelf-stable jam as it has not been processed using traditional canning methods.
+Store in the refrigerator for up to 3 weeks or freeze for 3–6 months.
+Thaw overnight in the fridge before using.

 Tried this recipe?
 Let us know!I’d love to hear what you think so please leave a comment below.
 Sharing on socials?
 Tag me @itsbakeangel and use #makeitwithbakeangel!